cloudtosunny/Data_Analysis/README.md

 # DATA ANALYSIS IN EXCEL

-## New Sharma Store sale analysis
+## New Sharma Store sales analysis
 New Sharma Store is an outlet of fashion clothes for different brands like amazon, flipkart, ajio and others.

 ## Sale Analysis
-This project will analyze sale data in the outlet for many brands among different age group people.
-This data analysis will use Excel with the help of pivot tables and will be presented in the form of a dashboard.
+This project will analyze sales data in the outlet for many brands among different age group people.
+This data analysis will use Excel with the help of pivot tables to gain insights and will be presented in the form of a dashboard.